How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 Form 1023-EZ:

-- Typical processing: Less than 1 month, as noted by Harbor Compliance.
+- Typical processing: Less than 1 month

-- Electronic submission required through Pay.gov, as stated by the IRS.
+- Electronic submission required through Pay.gov

 - Faster processing due to streamlined format